rust-unofficial/patterns/idioms/coercion-arguments.md

 ```

 This works fine because we are passing a `&String` type as a parameter.
-If we comment in the last two lines this example fails because a `&str` type
+If we remove the comments on the last two lines, the example will fail.
+This
-will not coerce to a `&String` type.
-We can fix this by simply modifying the
+is because a `&str` type will not coerce to a `&String` type.
+We can fix this
-type for our argument.
+by simply modifying the type for our argument.

 For instance, if we change our function declaration to: